 What is the layout of the surf lake?

-The lake is divided into six different surfing areas.
+The lake is divided into four different surfing areas.
 These include the advanced reef area in the lake and the beginner bay area.
 All designed with the abilities of the surfers in mind, as well as their safety and enjoyment.

 Do you need to be an experienced surfer?